franciskershaw/game-of-fives/README.md

 ### Media

-* The photos of the hands used on the homepage and in gameplay were screen grabbed from the [afiniti Rock, Paper, Scissors demo.](https://www.afiniti.com/corporate/rock-paper-scissors)
+* The photos of the hands used on the homepage and in gameplay were screen grabbed from the [afiniti Rock, Paper, Scissors demo.](https://www.afiniti.com/corporate/rock-paper-scissors) and edited to specification using [removebg.](https://www.remove.bg/)

 * Click sounds on the game page were sourced from [zapsplat.](https://www.zapsplat.com/)